Skip to content

 HOW TO BLOCK IP ADDRESSES IN WINDOWS USING IPSEC

->NEW !!!
-TRANSMISSION – UPDATE YOUR ipfilterX OFFLINE :
+TRANSMISSION – UPDATE YOUR ipfilterX OFFLINE

 WINDOWS – MAC : Go to C:UsersNAMEAppDataRoamingtransmissionblocklists